bluesky/bluesky-queueserver/docs/source/plan_annotation.rst

 Using decorator to override default values defined in plan header with different values is possible, but generally not recommended unless absolutely necessary.
-Overriding the default value is justified when the type of the default value defined in the header is not supported, and there different default value of supported type can be defined in the decorator that will lead to identical default behavior of the plan when it is executed in Queue Server or in IPython.
+Overriding the default value is justified when the type of the default value defined in the header is not supported, and a different default value of supported type can be defined in the decorator so that the plan will behave identically when it is executed in Queue Server or IPython environment.

 .. note::

-  The default value defined in the decorator must be represented as a string (as type annotation).
-E.g. ``"10"`` represents integer value ``10``, ``"'det1'"`` represents the string value ``'det1'`` and ``"['det1', 'det2']"`` represents an array of strings.
+  The default value defined in the decorator must be a Python expression resulting in the value that satisfy requirements in :ref:`supported_types` (same requirements as for the default values defined in plan header).
+For the custom enumerated types, the default must be one of the valid strings values.

 The following example illustrates the use case which requires overriding the default value.
-In this example, the default value for the parameter ``detector`` is a reference to ``det1``, which has unsupported type.
+In this example, the default value for the parameter ``detector`` is a reference to ``det1``, which has unsupported type (``ophyd.Device``).
 When submitting the plan to the queue, the default parameter value must be the string literal ``"det1"``, which is then substituted by reference to ``det1``.
 The decorator contains the definition of custom enum type based on the list of supported device names and sets the default value as a string representing the name of one of the supported devices.

 .. code-block:: python